Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 [Foundation of Garbled Circuits,   Viet Tung Hoang, B.S.
 (National University of Singapore) 2007 ](https://www.cs.fsu.edu/~tvhoang/thesis.pdf)

 #### Garbled Circuit Factory **previous vork**
-The team has already develloped a strong authentication solution with circuits based on JustGarble implememtation https://cseweb.ucsd.edu/groups/justgarble/ thatcustomize with Free XOR improvement and Half Gates
+The team has already develloped a strong authentication solution with circuits based on JustGarble implememtation https://cseweb.ucsd.edu/groups/justgarble/ that we customized with Free XOR and Half Gates and other specific improvement for our needs.
 We achieved a production ready platform with significant performance for our specific need ( pre-computation of our Visual cryptographic Circuits):

 ```shell